CentaurusInfra/arktos/docs/design-proposals/arch/arktos_scale_out.md

 	Deploying resource manager on AZ level will reduce the communication latency between resource manager and the hosts it managed, and therefore improve heartbeat robustness.
 It also reduces the cross-AZ traffic cost.

 With this deployment, one AZ's failure will only impact the workloads running in that AZ.
-The regional control plane is still running, and the control plane can restart the workloads in another AZ (if the workload doesn't have a AZ constraining
+The regional control plane is still running, and the control plane can restart the workloads in another AZ (if the workload doesn't have an AZ constraining).

-## Discussions
+## Frequently Asked Questions

 * Is this regional control plane still a single cluster?